neuralmagic/sparseml/src/sparseml/transformers/README_question_answer.md

 Once the model is exported an ONNX format, it is ready for deployment with the DeepSparse Engine.

-The deployment is intuitive and simple thanks to DeepSparse Python API.
+The deployment is intuitive due to the DeepSparse Python API.

 ```python
 from deepsparse.transformers import pipeline